stephan-double-u/cross-language-validation-schema/README.md

 Requirements:
 - The array must contain at least one value.
 - _Null_ values are not allowed.
+- The optional key _nullEqualsTo_ determines how this constraint should be evaluated if the value of the associated property is _null_.
+- For this constraint the _nullEqualsTo_ default value is _false_.

 **NOTE**: The schema does not limit the regex features that could be used.
 The permissible range of regex features usually results from the lowest common denominator of the languages involved.